richgrov/simulo/README.md

 A clean-room implementation of the Minecraft Beta 1.7.3 client.

+This is C++ rewrite of the original (WIP) project at https://github.com/richgrov/villa

 ![Screenshot](./screenshot.png)

 Villa is in **extremely early alpha**.
 It lacks many features and is subject to crashing.
 However,